Yairo Muñoz: Philadelphia Phillies

 Muñoz batting for the Lehigh Valley IronPigs in August 2022.

 On February 12, 2022, Muñoz signed a minor league contract with the Philadelphia Phillies organization.
 On June 14, 2022, Muñoz was called up from the Triple-A Lehigh Valley IronPigs to play with the Phillies against the Miami Marlins.
 On November 9, Muñoz was removed from the 40-man roster and sent outright to Triple–A. He elected free agency the following day.

 Arizona Diamondbacks

 On January 31, 2023, Muñoz signed a minor league contract with the Arizona Diamondbacks organization.
 In 12 games for the Triple–A Reno Aces, Muñoz batted .304/.389/.391 with 5 RBI.
 On June 12, he was released by the Diamondbacks.

 Tecolotes de los Dos Laredos

 On February 24, 2024, Muñoz signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 56 games for Dos Laredos, he batted .302/.353/.426 with five home runs, 39 RBI, and five stolen bases.
 Muñoz was placed on the reserve list on July 12, and did not appear for the team for the remainder of the season.

 Conspiradores de Querétaro

 On December 20, 2024, Muñoz and Arnaldo Hernandez were traded to the Conspiradores de Querétaro of the Mexican League.
+In 53 games for the team, he hit .329/.388/.500 with nine home runs, 29 RBI, and three stolen bases.

+On March 4, 2026, Muñoz and Jhan Mariñez were traded to El Águila de Veracruz of the Mexican League in exchange for Esmil Rogers and Rangel Ravelo.
+However, he failed to make the Opening Day roster and was released prior to the start of the season on April 14.